Phoenix Injury Lawyer Discusses Personal Injuries from Motor Vehicle Accidents

 Additional Common Injuries in Arizona Motor Vehicle Accidents

-There are various types of injuries associated with motor vehicle accidents, ranging from minor injuries to catastrophic, life-changing injuries (i.e., paralysis).
+There are various types of injuries associated with motor vehicle accidents, ranging from minor injuries to catastrophic (which requires an experienced Catastrophic Injury Lawyer), life-changing injuries (i.e., paralysis).
 Whether you are exposed to a minor or severe injury will depend on the type of accident, unique fragilities and various other circumstantial factors.

 Common injuries include: